Skip to content

 Args:

-segment (torch.Tensor): the segment label
+segment (torch.Tensor): The segment label.

-width (int): the width of the image.
-Defaults to 640
+width (int): The width of the image.

 height (int): The height of the image.
-Defaults to 640

 Returns:

-(np.ndarray): the minimum and maximum x and y values of the segment.
+(np.ndarray): The minimum and maximum x and y values of the segment.

 """